 Alumni Association Leader Scholarship - (2@$1,000): .
 Each department may nominate one student to receive this award.
 Nomination deadline is April 29th 2016.
 Awards are made on the basis of leadership and overall academic merit.

-Kaiser-Borsari Women in Materials Science Scholarship – (1@$5000): Support for women in materials science (physics or physical chemistry).
+Kaiser-Borsari Women in Materials Science Scholarship – (1@$5000): Scholarship supports female undergraduate students majoring in a science or engineering discipline and conducting research in materials science under the direction of an AMSEC faculty member.
 Applications handled and the award made by the AMSEC scholarship committee.

 Elwha Undergraduate Research Award – (1@$5000): Support for summer research by an undergraduate student majoring in a CSE program.
 The award includes $4000 in summer support for the student, plus $1000 for the student’s major department to support expenses related to the student’s research.
 Award is based upon overall merit, and research must be supervised by an appropriate faculty mentor.
 Each department may nominate one student to receive this award.
 Nomination deadline is April 29th 2016.